 The UPB Version (UPBVER) is a one-byte field that identifies the version of the UPB specification this device conforms to.
+At the time of this writing the UPB Version is 002.
 Note: this Register is read-only and cannot be written to except by the device manufacturer.